Srijito354/Latent-CLIP/README.md

 This approach not only makes training the thing easier, but also ensures faster evaluation.

-Upon further improvement this model can be of much use in edge AI applications like, robotics.
-Upon arranging the proper hardware, and a more diverse dataset, this *approach* can certainly qualify to come in the big league to Vision-Language-Action models!
+Upon further improvement this model 'will' be of much use in edge AI applications like, robotics.
+Upon arranging the proper hardware, and a more diverse dataset, this *approach* can certainly qualify to come in the big league of Vision-Language-Action models!

 The Visual Question Answering model that we built using the approach is a mere demonstration of *Latent Processing's* capabilities...